-The main road, Nottingham Road, links the East and West sides of the village, some 1⁄2 mile apart, with the M1 bisecting the two (as show on Map 7).
-If the HS2 proceeds, then there will be a 80 yard stretch of this road taken up with transport infrastructure with 2 vast bridges sitting above the general level of the village, thus generating much more unwelcome noise.
+The main road, Nottingham Road, links the East and West sides of the village, some 1⁄2 mile apart, with the M1 bisecting the two (as show on Map 7) and contributing to severance of the local communities in East and West Nuthall.
+The large volumes of traffic on the M1 and A roads through Nuthall are a source of noise and air pollution, with Nottingham Road / Back Lane designated as an Air Quality Management Area.
+If the HS2 proceeds, then there will be an 80 yard stretch of this road taken up with transport infrastructure with 2 vast bridges sitting above the general level of the village, thus generating much more unwelcome noise.
 There will be the consequent demolition of a number of houses to accommodate the HS2 bridge.